hzget/hzget.github.io/notes/golang/pkg/flag.md

 Package [flag][std/flag] implements command-line flag parsing.

-It provides a mechnism to ***parse a slice of textual input***, which can be used in many situations other than command-line.
+It provides a mechnism to ***parse a slice of textual input***, which can be used in many situations besides command-line.
 Here is an example:

 ```golang